Saving the Arapawa Goats

 The Sedgwick County Zoo plans to work more intensively to analyze dairy potential of Arapawa goats.
 “It is one of our goals to do more with the dairy part.
 There are so few goats at this point that the focus is on increasing numbers.
 Then we can do harder culling and more selection for certain traits.”

-Specifically, zoo officials plan to milk the Arapawa goats again in spring 2018, and they’ll focus on obtaining necessary criteria to determine exact production.
+Specifically, zoo officials plan to milk the Arapawa goats again in spring 2018, and they’ll focus on obtaining the necessary criteria to determine exact production.
 “We’ll need to get some concrete data to see how they compare.
 There may be a few other breeders who milk them, but it’s not likely they do any hardcore dairy work with them,” observed Rapp.
-“Although hopefully, that will come in the future.”
-Rapp says the zoo is looking forward to digging in with great energy to make substantial progress with the Arapawas and then share their work with the public.
+“Although hopefully, that will come in the future,” Rapp says the zoo is looking forward to digging in with great energy to make substantial progress with the Arapawas and then share their work with the public.
 “We’re hoping to be able to show people how it’s done.”